NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 We scaffold this by giving them checklists to follow.

+-- *Slide* --

+### Jared's lesson

+Don't print out the checklists!

+-- *Slide End* --

-BTW: this is how we communicate keypairs (give a run through of Pem the greek merchant banker...)
+BTW: this is how we communicate key pairs (give a run through of Pem the greek merchant banker...)

 -- *Slide* --